Mold or Mice: What on Earth Is that Smell?

 Frustrated over these persistent odours and concerned about their health, they turn to us to tackle their dilemma.

 For this particular client, we were able to schedule a same-day appointment and take a look (or smell!) of the problem for ourselves.
 When we stepped into their garage, the odour was undeniable.
 It was very strong, very unpleasant and very real.

-We began our diagnostic odour inspection using a particle scanner, moisture metre and even a thermal imaging camera.
+We began our diagnostic odour inspection, which can even be done through a virtual inspection, using a particle scanner, moisture metre, and a thermal imaging camera.
 All of the diagnostics yielded normal indoor environmental conditions, and we able to quickly determine that the odour was not being caused by mold growth.